If you're aiming to work with children why not gain some hands-on experience while making a positive difference to young lives?

 Working in schools, day-care centres or schools for children with learning disabilities you'll teach basic English and maths skills, lead songs and rhymes, play games, undertake outdoor activities and monitor child development.
 You'll complete weekly progress reports for each child and attend volunteer meetings.

-You have the option to volunteer in either Goa with its stunning beaches, Jaipur, known as the Pink City or the scenic mountain town of Himachal.
+You have the option to volunteer in Goa with its stunning beaches, or Jaipur, known as the Pink City.

 Learn more about working in India.